Generic name: ingenol topical (IN je nol TOP i kal)

 Common side effects may include:

-mild skin irritation, itching, dryness, flaking, or crusting of the skin where the medicine was applied;
+pain, itching, irritation, or infection where the medicine was applied;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Face and scalp: This drug should be applied to the affected area once a day for 3 consecutive days.

 Trunk or extremities: This drug should be applied to the affected area once a day for 2 consecutive days.

 -This drug may be applied to the affected area, up to one contiguous skin area of approximately 25 cm2 (e.g., 5 cm x 5 cm) using one unit dose tube.